datalad-handbook/book/docs/basics/101-105-install.rst

 This is tiny indeed!

-If you executed the previous ``ls`` command in your own terminal, you might have seen the ``.mp3`` files highlighted in a different color than usually.
+If you executed the previous ``ls`` command in your own terminal, you might have seen the ``.mp3`` files highlighted in a different color than the usual.
 On your computer, try to open one of the ``.mp3`` files.
-You will notice that you cannot open any of the audio files.
+You will notice that it cannot be opened.
-This is not your fault: *None of these files exist on your computer yet*.
+This is not your fault: *None of the ``.mp3`` files really exist on your computer yet.*.

 Wait, what?